khakomaki/NPCChatter/README.md

 ## NPC
 <a name="npc"></a>

-Word "NPC" means "Non-Player Character" and comes from video game culture, but can also refer to a person who acts very predictably, like this bot.
+Word "NPC" comes from video game culture and is short for "Non-Player Character", but can also refer to a person acting so predictably that the person could as well be a bot.